CRC chief resigns following top-up controversyWednesday 02 December 2015 12.08

 Joan Hurley will take over the day-to-day management of the clinic and will coordinate the senior management team as Operations Director.

-It was confirmed this evening that Mr Conlan will not appear before the Public Accounts Committee on Wednesday when it discusses the top-up controversy.
+It was confirmed this evening that Mr Conlon will not appear before the Public Accounts Committee on Wednesday when it discusses the top-up controversy.

-A spokesperson for Mr Conlan said he will not be attending as he has now resigned.
+A spokesperson for Mr Conlon said he will not be attending as he has now resigned.

 He said he has no information that is not known by the remaining officers and directors of the CRC.